echeran/smile-of-murugan/webbook/chapter07.md

 >|       *(Akam* 276).

 Nakkīrar is probably a stronger creative personality than Paraṇar.
-He is, above all, the author of one of the "Ten Lays", the *Neṭunal-* *vāṭai,* probably the best of them.
+He is, above all, the author of one of the "Ten Lays", the *Neṭunalvāṭai,* probably the best of them.
 In short lyrical poems, he seems to have preferred the *pālai* situation.
 He seems to have been "the most conscious craftsman"[^conscious-craftsman] among the great poets of the classical
-age: cf. e.g. *Kur*.
-143 with the elaborate alliteration and assonance patterns, or the beautiful Kur.
-161 with a very intricate phonic structure (listen to the music in the opening lines of his *Kur*.
-368 *melliya lōyē melli ya lōyē* “O you whose nature is so gentle").
+age: cf. e.g. *Kuṟ*.
+143 with the elaborate alliteration and assonance patterns, or the beautiful Kuṟ.
+161 with a very intricate phonic structure (listen to the music in the opening lines of his *Kuṟ*.
+368 *melliya lōyē melliya lōyē* “O you whose nature is so gentle").

 The tradition is unanimous in regarding Kapilar as the greatest of all classical Tamil poets.
 He is represented in all anthologies, being the author of 206 songs.
 His *puṟam* pieces throw some interesting light on his life.
 His *Kuṛiñcippāṭṭu* was written to instruct an Aryan prince in Tamil poetic conventions and may be regarded as a model creation.
-A whole one fifth of *Ainkuṟunūṟu* is ascribed to him.
+A whole one fifth of *Aiṅkuṟunūṟu* is ascribed to him.
 In these poems we recognize in him a master of condensation and an original author of lovely images.
-Probably the most beautiful of his love-poems is *Kur*.
+Probably the most beautiful of his love-poems is *Kuṟ*.
 25 (the one which begins with *yārum illait* *tānē kaḷvaṉ)*:

 [^conscious-craftsman]: C. and H. Jesudasan, *op.* *cit.* 32.